nodejs/node/doc/api/os.md

 * Returns: {integer}

-The `os.totalmem()` method returns the total amount of system memory in bytes as an integer.
+Returns the total amount of system memory in bytes as an integer.

 ## os.type()
 <!-- YAML